CloudCannon/documentation/_syncing/1_cloud_storage.md

 title: Cloud Storage
 ---

-Connecting a cloud storage provider to CloudCannon allows you to work on your websites files locally on your computer.
-All changes made automatically sync to CloudCannon.
+Connecting a cloud storage provider allows you to work on your websites locally and have the changes sync to CloudCannon.

-Changes made on CloudCannon also get synced back to your storage provider.
+File changes made on CloudCannon also get synced back to your storage provider.